R-macos/recipes/README.md

 recipe is used.
 Makefile is used to determine the dependencies between the recipes.

-Note: currently `pkgconfig` is not specifically listed in most recipes even though several of them use it, so it is advisable to use `make pkgconfig` before using `make all`.
+Note: currently `pkgconfig` is not specifically listed in all recipes even though several of them use it, so it is advisable to use `make pkgconfig` before using `make all`.
 Also `pkgconfig` system stubs are expected to exist for system libraries such that they can be used as dependencies by `pkgconfig`.
 Some versions of macOS include them, but others may require manual installation.
 Most recent macOS versions don't allow stubs in system location since it is read-only, so adding an alternative path to `PKG_CONFIG_PATH` may be required.
+The `build.sh` script automatically adds the system stubs shipped with the recipes to `PKG_CONFIG_PATH`.

 ### Environment Variables